twinfoundation/framework/packages/nameof-transformer/README.md

 ## Configuration

-Configuration of the package is shown in [dist/docs/configuration.md](dist/docs/configuration.md)
+Configuration of the package is shown in [docs/configuration.md](docs/configuration.md)

 ## Reference

-Detailed reference documentation for the API can be found in [dist/docs/modules.md](dist/docs/modules.md)
+Detailed reference documentation for the API can be found in [docs/reference/modules.md](docs/reference/modules.md)

+## Changelog

+The changes between each version can be found in [docs/changelog.md](docs/changelog.md)